nashville-software-school/server-side-python-curriculum/book-3-web-applications/chapters/DJANGO_VIEWS.md

 ## The Home Template

 Before you move on, you should create a home page.
+Right now, the root route `/` and `/books` both show the listing of books, so you are going to change that.
 For now, it will be a dumb template - meaning it won't have any data in its context.
 It is just a welcome message for your users when they first visit your site.

 ### The Template